programminghistorian/ph-submissions/en/lessons/interactive-text-games-using-twine.md

 A meaningful choice is a choice that matters.
 It will likely connect to the game's outcomes.
 Say that clicking on “work with Brad” and clicking on “working with users” result in emotionally similar outcomes that do not advance the plot or further character development.
 This choice is meaningless because it does not carry emotional weight.
 This is not to say that every choice must produce a radically different outcome.
 For example, perhaps regardless of what the player chooses, the player character is forced to work with users.
 We can leverage the ineffectual nature of this “choice” to create a feeling of powerlessness.

 ### Difficult Choices
-A choice can result in unanticipated outcomes and still be fair and meaningful.
 A choice is difficult if it requires the player to weigh positive and negative risks, possibilities, and costs.
 In my game, the player character feels pressure from Steve and Ann.
 Add the following text to the “work with Brad” passage.

 ```
 One of your favorite parts of being a developer is actually working with users--you've got great communication skills.
 However, you are well aware of the stereotype that female devs are better at "soft skills" than programming.
 You're afraid of playing into that stereotype and of letting Ann down.
 You don't want to make it more difficult for her or any other women at the company by playing into a stereotype.
 You wish you could make a different choice, but don't know how to explain all of this to two people you barely know.
 Looks like you'll be working with Brad.